 To combat these limitations, we propose \emph{SketchDUO}, a comprehensive dataset containing 35.8K instance-level sketches paired with fine-grained textual captions and 54.3K question-answer (QA) pairs, offering rich semantic detail for modeling single-object sketches.
 SketchDUO includes both positive examples, reflecting the desired sketch style, and negative examples that capture common misrepresentations observed in Stable Diffusion outputs, such as sketches with excessive detail or shading.
+The negative examples were introduced primarily as controlled counterexamples intended to expose traits the model should avoid, rather than to fully represent realistic human drawing errors.
 By incorporating contrastive examples, SketchDUO enhances the model's understanding of desired and undesired styles, enabling it to generate sketches that better align with the intended style and fidelity.

 We summarize the contributions below: \begin{itemize} \item We propose StableSketcher, a pixel-based sketch generation framework that adapts Stable Diffusion to generate abstract, human-drawn, instance-level sketches with improved stylistic and prompt fidelity. \item We introduce a new VQA-based RL reward function to improve semantic alignment with textual prompts.
 Furthermore, we propose a loss function for optimizing the VAE of Stable Diffusion, enhancing reconstruction quality. \item We present SketchDUO, a dataset comprising instance-level sketches paired with fine-grained textual captions and QA pairs, highlighting desired and undesired styles through positive and negative examples to reflect a contrastive approach. \end{itemize}